pchiorean/Indentz/docs/FILES.md

-`QuickExport`                  |          | Exports open .indd documents or a folder with several configurable PDF presets `ShowDNPLayers`                |          | Shows DO-NOT-PRINT layers **File**                       |          | **File management** `FilesToSpreads`               |          | Combines the open documents, sorted alphabetically `LayersToSpreads`              |          | Moves layers of the active document to separate spreads `SpreadsToFiles`               |          | Saves the spreads of the active document in separate files **Fit**                        |          | **Reframe selected objects** `FitToPage`                    |    `F11` | Reframes the selected objects to the page size `FitToPageBleed`               |   `⇧F11` | Reframes the selected objects to the page bleed
+`QuickExport`                  |          | Exports open .indd documents or a folder with several configurable PDF presets `ShowDNPLayers`                |          | Shows DO-NOT-PRINT layers **File**                       |          | **File management** `JoinDocs`                     |          | Combines the open documents, sorted alphabetically `LayersToSpreads`              |          | Moves layers of the active document to separate spreads `SplitDocBySpreads`            |          | Saves the spreads of the active document in separate files **Fit**                        |          | **Reframe selected objects** `FitToPage`                    |    `F11` | Reframes the selected objects to the page size `FitToPageBleed`               |   `⇧F11` | Reframes the selected objects to the page bleed